The Best Island Vacations to Escape to in Winter

 Turks & Caicos

 For one of the fastest tarmac-to-sun-lounger transfers in the Caribbean, Turks & Caicos is your best bet.
 (It's only a three hour plane ride from NYC, and there are non-stop flights from most American hubs).
-Now a host of new hotel openings is adding to the allure.
-On Providenciales’ Long Beach, the Shore Club became an instant hit when it opened in January 2017, with Caribbean Sea views from most of the 148 rooms and suites, and a choice of three restaurants, including a Japanese and Peruvian fusion spot, Sui Ren.
-A hop and a world away on little-developed South Caicos, Sailrock Resort reopened at the beginning of the year after closing following damage from Hurricanes Irma and Maria.
-Now fully operational, the luxe accommodations include the romantic Ridgetop Suites, expansive Beachfront Villas, and Private Peninsula Villas for large groups (a Na Spa is slated to debut in January).
+On Providenciales’ Long Beach, the Shore Club became an instant hit when it opened in 2017, with Caribbean Sea views from most of the 148 rooms and suites, and a choice of three restaurants, including Japanese and Peruvian fusion spot Sui Ren.
+A hop and a world away on little-developed South Caicos, the luxe accommodations at Sailrock Resort include the romantic Ridgetop Suites, expansive Beachfront Villas, and Private Peninsula Villas for large groups.
+There's even a Na Spa specializing in Asian-style massages.
 Bonus: the 30-minute puddle jumper transfer from Providenciales, as well as daily breakfast are included in the rate.

 A playground for the pastel-wearing set each summer, Nantucket is all about the locals’ side during the winter.
 The island’s downtown goes all out for the festive season, with Christmas tree displays, decorated storefronts, and special shopping events that only add to the area's charm.
-Without the beaches to offer daytime entertainment (although a blustery walk along ‘Sconset beach shouldn’t be missed), plan on plenty of indoor pursuits, including a pint or two at Cisco Brewery and shopping at the many one-off boutiques, like Isobel & Cleo for island-made knitwear and Current Vintage for thrifty threads, wine and homewares.
-Check-in at new kid on the block, Greydon House, a cozy 20-room inn in Nantucket’s charming historic district with flawless interiors by former set designers Roman & Williams.
-The inn’s much-anticipated restaurant is now open, with a seafood-heavy menu served in the casual bar area or more formal dining room overlooking Broad Street.
+Without the beaches to offer daytime entertainment (although a blustery walk along ‘Sconset beach shouldn’t be missed), plan on plenty of indoor pursuits, including a pint or two at Cisco Brewery and shopping at the many one-off boutiques like Isobel & Cleo for island-made knitwear and Current Vintage for thrifty threads, wine, and homewares.
+Check-in at Greydon House, a cozy 20-room inn in Nantucket’s charming historic district with flawless interiors by former set designers Roman & Williams.
+The inn’s much-anticipated restaurant features a seafood-heavy menu served in the casual bar area or more formal dining room overlooking Broad Street.
 When the restaurant is closed on Mondays and Tuesdays, head to nearby Afterhouse.

 RELATED: America's Coziest Inns